 - If you are partially unemployed (for example due to layoffs or part-time work), unemployment benefit is paid by the social security institution of the country in which this work is done.

 - If you are completely unemployed, unemployment benefit is paid by the social security institution of your country of residence.

 To get unemployment benefits, you must register as a job-seeker in the country that pays your unemployment benefits.

 Job searching in the EU

 You can travel to another EU country for three months in order to look for work.
 Your unemployment fund will pay the earnings-related allowance for the period in which you are job-seeking in the same way as during time spent in Finland.
 In order for your travel to meet the criteria set for job-seeking abroad, you must not have a valid employment relationship and you must have been registered as an unemployed job-seeker at the TE Office for at least four weeks.

 Remember the following if you want to travel abroad for the purpose of job-seeking:

 - Contact the TE Office in order for them to assess whether the conditions for a job search trip have been met and send this information to your unemployment fund.
-Your unemployment fun will then send you a U2 form.

 If you register in the country of destination later than within seven days, the daily allowance may be granted only from the date of registration.